GoodHatsLLC/Emitter/README.md

 # Emitter 🔴-🟢-🔵

 `Emitter` is a simple implementation of [Reactive Streams](http://www.reactive-streams.org/) like [RxSwift](https://github.com/ReactiveX/RxSwift) or Combine.
-It is used internally in the [https://github.com/GoodHatsLLC/StateTree](StateTree) framework.
+It is used internally in the [StateTree]([StateTree](https://github.com/GoodHatsLLC/StateTree) architecture framework.

 ## Features:
 * `Emitter` is platform independent and non-proprietary.